Introduction

 History and Physical

 A proper history and physical exam are key to evaluating nail clubbing, especially given the numerous etiologies of this physical exam finding.
 While conducting the patient interview, it is crucial to identify the patient's symptoms, which will guide and narrow your differential diagnosis.
-It is important to remember that not all patients with clubbing have an underlying pathological disease, and not all with a disease will have the manifestation of nail clubbing.
+Not all patients with clubbing have an underlying pathological disease, and not all with a disease will have the manifestation of nail clubbing.
 Equally, it is important to note that clubbing has much variation.
 The assessment of clubbing by physical exam is subjective and unreliable, especially if the clubbing is minimal and not severe.

 Lovibond Angle